rjojjr/PiCenter/README.md

 Please feel free to contribute features pertaining to your own smart home incorporation.

-The program is built with Springboot and uses py4j Python Java gateway API to incorporate the Raspberry Pi.
+The program is built with Springboot, React, Redux, Axios and py4j Python Java gateway API to incorporate the Raspberry Pi.